oskarrough/torstenmosumgaard.dk/README.md

 ## Development

-Make sure you have git and node.
-Them do
+Make surm you have git and node, then do:

 * `git clone git@github.com:oskarrough/torstenmosumgaard.dk.git`
 * `cd torstenmosumgaard.dk`